IBM/dbb/Templates/Common-Wrapper-Scripts/README.md

 </details>

-#### Download logs to distributed runner environment
+#### Download logs to non-z/OS runner/agent environment

-While the script `prepareLogs.sh` only creates the tar file on the workspace directory, you want to download the created tar file to the distributed runner environment to attach it to the pipeline results.
+While the script `prepareLogs.sh` only creates the TAR file on the workspace directory, the next step is to download the TAR file to the non-z/OS runner/agent environment, in order to attach it to the pipeline results.

-The below sample illustrates the invocation of the prepareLogs script and inspect the console output for the message `Logs successfully stored at ` indicating that a tar file was successfully created.
+The following sample illustrates the invocation of the `prepareLogs.sh` script and inspects the console output for the message `Logs successfully stored at ` indicating that a TAR file was successfully created.
 It _greps_ the information and invokes a download action.

 ```shell